trigal2012/AndroidNanoDegree/README.md

    * Note: When applicable, in the grading logic remember to check that the correct answers are checked AND the incorrect answers are not checked.

    ### Comment from reviewer:
-   Awesome job here,Your app is more than wonderful.
+   <dl><dt>Awesome job here,Your app is more than wonderful.
 I am very happy to have reviewed your project.
    You should be proud of yourself, if I can rating you I will give you Definitely the highest rating.
-   Keep it up and you will have a great place in the field.
+Keep it up and you will have a great place in the field.</dt><dl>
 <kbd>
   <img src="https://github.com/trigal2012/AndroidNanoDegree/blob/master/app_images/QuizMe/start.png" width="200" height="350">
 </kbd> <kbd>